"Integrity is doing the right thing, even when no one is watching."

 Integrity

-Integrity is inner and outer wholeness: your actions line up with what you know is true, your words match your deeds, and you don't split your life into separate compartments.
-You are the same person in private as in public, feeling no need for pretense or shadow selves.
-People sense consistency in the way you show up, no matter the context.
+Integrity is inner and outer wholeness: our actions line up with what we know is true, our words match our deeds, and we don't split our life into separate compartments.
+We are the same person in private as in public, feeling no need for pretense or shadow selves.
+People sense the consistency in how we show up, no matter the room.

 At its heart, integrity is lived sincerity.
-When you commit to something, you mean it.
-When you bow, speak, work, rest, or love, you are there for it—with your body, attention, and heart.
-You're not going through the motions but inhabiting the moment.
-You keep returning to what feels right and real, even under pressure or discomfort.
-Your presence sends a clear message: you can be counted on.
+When we commit to something, we mean it.
+When we bow, speak, work, rest, or love, we are there for it—with our body, attention, and heart.
+We're not going through the motions but inhabiting the moment.
+We keep returning to what feels right and real, even under pressure.

 Integrity and the Challenger

-This looks like speaking hard truths because you live them, not because you enjoy conflict.
-Standing firm on principle because you've paid the price of that principle yourself.
+This looks like speaking hard truths because we live them, not because we enjoy conflict.
+Standing firm on principle because we've paid the price ourselves.
 The Challenger with integrity earns the right to push others by pushing himself first.

-The Challenger's integrity is fierce and direct.
-It shows up as trustworthiness—others know you'll tell them the truth even when it's uncomfortable.
-Consistency—you don't back down under pressure.
-Accountability—you own your mistakes publicly and correct course.
+The Challenger's integrity shows as trustworthiness—others know we'll tell them the truth even when uncomfortable.
+We don't back down under pressure.
+We own our mistakes and correct course.

-From this place, integrity becomes warrior's honor: a code you live by that gives you the moral authority to challenge others.
-It doesn't mean you never falter.
-It means you keep coming back, using each lapse as a chance to return and grow.
+From this place, integrity becomes warrior's honor: a code we live by that gives us the moral authority to challenge others.
+It doesn't mean we never falter.
+It means we keep coming back, using each lapse as a chance to return.

 The Shadows of Integrity